 Bunny Drill#

-This example simulates the drilling motion of a bunny within a bed of particles.
+This example simulates the drilling motion of a bunny within a particle bed.
 It illustrates that the DEM module of Lethe can simulate complex moving objects and is a testament to our love of lagomorphs.
 Do not worry friend, no bunnies were hurt in the making of this example!

 Features#